St Oswald’s Hospice Ltd and St Oswald’s Hospice

 If you are an applicant, member of staff or volunteer

 We will collect contact information about you as well as work history and we will also take information in order to perform a DBS check if appropriate.

 If you are a volunteer or staff member and would like further clarification on the data we collect and how we use it please contact our HR team on 0191 2850063 or email firstname.lastname@example.org

 If you are a donor, supporter or customer

-Patients, staff and volunteers can also be donors and customers.
+Patients, staff and volunteers can also be donors, supporters, customers or even patients.

 We collect name and contact details, payment details where appropriate and in addition, we ask you to supply information about the type of person or organisation you are so we understand your relationship with St Oswald’s so as to tailor future communications to you.

 Often people who interact with St Oswald’s Hospice have more than one status within the organisation meaning your data may have been collected a number of times for different purposes by different departments.
 We do not share your data internally for marketing purposes unless you have given us permission to do so.